kinglo200509/Socket-sslTLS/notes.md

 and Port is where the server will listen to

 - `s.listen()
-    conn, addr = s.accept()` Here .listen() makes the server an listening socket and allow client to make an # way handshake tcp connection to the socket, once the TCP connection is established  with the socket the request wait in the ***unaccepted connections list*** the completed TCP connections will wait in the queue (the list ) to accept them .
-    Now .aacpet() -  it returns its  own socket after the successfull TCP connection witch will contian the actuall data.
+    conn, addr = s.accept()` Here .listen() makes the server an listening socket and allow client to make an 3 way handshake tcp connection to the socket, once the TCP connection is established  with the socket it  waits in the ***unaccepted connections list*** the completed TCP connections will wait in the queue (the list ) .
+To accept them  we use accept() -  it returns its  own socket after the successfull TCP connection witch will contian the actuall data.
     ***s*** - Socket Only used for connecting
     ***conn*** - Socket that has an established TCP connctions with the Data.
     This is the Socket used for communication